Ahren-Chen/MeshGenerator/README.md

 6.oil_gasResource = Color.BLACK;

-and the thickness of each centroid will The thickness determines the output of resource production
+and the thickness of each centroid will determine the output of resource production (thicker = more resources)

 ## Backlog
 see logbook.md